heinscr/books-library/README.md

 ## 🙏 Acknowledgments

-Built with AWS SAM, inspired by the need for a simple personal book library.
+Built with AWS SAM, inspired by the need for a simple personal book library with full CRUD capabilities.